Neoteroi/BlackSheep-Docs/docs/versions/migrating-to-v2.md

 - Adds `Cache-Control: no-cache, no-store' to all responses generated for the OpenID Connect flow.
-- Adds support for automatic import of modules defined under `controllers` and `routes` packages, relatively to where the `Application` class is instantiated.
+- Adds support for automatic import of modules defined under `controllers` and `routes` packages, relative to where the `Application` class is instantiated.
   Fix #334.
 - Adds a `GzipMiddleware` that can be used to enable `gzip` compression, using the built-in module.
 Contributed by @tyzhnenko :sparkles:
 - Improves how tags are generated for OpenAPI Documentation: adds the